-A passing grade in a MAE course is considered to be B or above.
-A failing grade is given for work below that level.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition is on file in the Office of Records and Registration.
+Passing at the graduate level is considered a B or higher.
+A maximum of eight hours of C (2.0) grades is applicable, provided that a minimum GPA of 3.0 is reached at the time of program completion and an approved Student Petition is on file in the Office of Records and Registration.
+Grades of C- or lower are not accepted.

 |EDL 515||Online Teaching and Learning||4|